Which is the right postgraduate qualification for you?

-The obvious difference is duration.
-Masters courses usually take between one or three years to complete – studying full-time or part-time – while certificates and diplomas are not as long.
+- Master's courses usually take between one or three years to complete – studying full-time or part-time

-Masters courses tend to focus more on academic research and usually offer greater study choice through a selection of modules and study choice, enabling students to tailor course content to their individual interests.
-Because of this, they can also be a great way to gain entry onto a PhD.
+- Master's courses tend to focus more on academic research and usually offer greater study choice through a selection of modules and study choice, enabling students to tailor course content to their individual interests

-If obtaining a Masters degree is your ultimate goal, just remember that there is more than one pathways to get there.
+If obtaining a Masters degree is your ultimate goal, just remember that there is more than one pathway to get there.
 You don’t have to decide right from the start.
-A Certificate or Diploma could either fully cover your needs or pave the way for you to get there.
+A certificate or diploma could either fully cover your needs or pave the way for you to get there.
 In some cases, students who start a Masters, but are then unable to commit to a dissertation can graduate with a certificate or a diploma.